Jellicoe Station Nezah Station Jackpine Station

 Located at Milepost 5.6, Nezah was the first station outside of the divisional point at Jellicoe.
 While not a major stop on the line, Nezah was host to a small station, section house and post office.
-It was named after Hugh Tremaine Hazen (Nezah is the reverse of Hazen), who was an engineer for Canadian Northern at the time.
+It was named after Hugh Tremaine Hazen (Nezah is the reverse of Hazen), who was the district engineer during the construction of the line.
 Interestingly, it is also a Hebrew word that translates to Eternity, Endurance or Victory.
 Nezah is shown on an early survey as Hazel, which may have been a misspelling of Hazen.

 Nezah experienced a boom during the 1930s Sturgeon River Gold Rush, when it was the principal transportation site for the area.
 The first station or “shelter” was erected during this period in 1934.
-Its importance declined after the introduction of diesel locomotives and its 2050-foot siding was removed from service by 1988 and the station removed by 2005.
+Its siding was removed from service by 1988 and the station removed by 2005.